aiijazfatima/dev-heatwave-aws-lakehouse/introduction/introduction.md

 ## About this Workshop

 In this LiveLab, you will launch a starter HeatWave DB System on AWS.
-Then, you will map data in Amazon S3 to a new table in a schema on HeatWave on AWS.
-Subsequently, you will load the data into HeatWave to accelerate query processing.
-Finally, you will run queries on HeatWave and monitor the performance of the DB System and HeatWave Cluster
+Subsequently, you will map data in Amazon S3 to a new table in a schema on HeatWave on AWS.
+Finally, you will run queries on HeatWave and monitor the performance of the DB System and HeatWave Cluster.

 _Estimated Time:_ 1.5 hours